wize-wiz/laravel-module-installer/README.md

 #### `extra.module-dir`

-To change the default `Modules` directory where modules are installed, set the `module-dir` in `extra` of the applications `composer.json`.
+To change the default `Modules` directory where the modules are installed, set the `module-dir` in `extra` of the applications `composer.json`.

 ```json
 {